kant/watson-training-from-on-prem-data/README.md

 do for free.
 In our use case, Watson Studio will rely on the Object Storage service to store it's data, the Apache Spark service for data processing, and the Machine Learning service for building machine learning models.
-Finally, we'll use a DB2 Warehouse to enable continuous learning.

 From the [IBM Cloud Catalog](https://console.bluemix.net/catalog/), select the [**Storage**](https://console.bluemix.net/catalog/?category=storage) category,